Inner Mongolia China Travel Guide

 Hohhot represents Inner Mongolian cuisine broadly, but slight influences from surrounding Han Chinese culinary styles appear, especially in stir-fries and noodle dishes.

-Boiled mutton, usually ribs or other cuts, served with a dipping sauce (often garlic and soy sauce).
+Boiled mutton, usually ribs or other cuts, accompanied by a dipping sauce (often garlic and soy sauce).
 Eat it with your hands.

 A local variation of steamed dumplings, often larger and filled with minced lamb and green onions, served with vinegar.